michellesh/quartz/content/write-your-own-led-code/setup-environment.md

 <img width="800" src="static/open-serial-monitor.png">

-(If you see text but it's random characters/jargon, make sure you select "9600 baud" on the bottom right of the serial monitor.
-9600 should be the default.)
+The serial monitor shows up at the bottom below the code editor:

 <img width="800" src="static/hello-world-output.png" />

 If you see "hello world!" printing every 1 second in your Serial monitor, it's working!
 YOU DID IT! :) It might not be obvious, but this "hello world" code is running on your Rainbow Clock's ESP32.

+(If you see text but it's random characters/jargon, make sure you select "9600 baud" on the bottom right of the serial monitor.
+9600 should be the default.)

 Now that you know how to upload code to the Rainbow Clock, you can start writing your more fun LED code!